unoplatform/uno.extensions/doc/How-Tos/DependencyInjection/DependencyInjection-setup.md

         }
     ```

-2. Add & register a service that encapsulates app functionality
+2. Add and register a service that encapsulates app functionality
     * Write a new service class which implements the interface you created above, defining its member(s):
     ```cs
         public class UserProfilePictureService : IUserProfilePictureService